 Objectives

-The OPW Pilot Coastal Monitoring Survey Programme (CMSP) is a five year pilot project with the following objectives:
+The OPW Pilot Coastal Monitoring Survey Programme (CMSP) was a five year pilot project which ran from 2020 to 2024 with the following objectives:

 - Implement a regular survey programme, i.e. spring surveys, autumn surveys and surveys following significant storm events, in selected coastal locations to increase our understanding of coastal change in these areas.